xchrisbailey/chrisbaileydev_v2/content/posts/java-objectinputstream-invalid-type.md

 }
 ```

-From what I've been able to gather this has to with `java•ObjectOutputStream` writing the headers and sharing between the two, but only while it has not been closed, once closed and we attempt to open a second/new stream it's no longer able to handle the binary data that has been written.
+From what I've been able to gather this has to with `ObjectOutputStream` writing the headers and sharing between the two, but only while it has not been closed, once closed and we attempt to open a second/new stream it's no longer able to handle the binary data that has been written.

 Since I'm still a 🐶 in this Java stuff, research was needed and stackoverflow seems to have provided. [this](https://stackoverflow.com/a/57397429) answer was what I found to work best for my use cases.
-It creates a class extending `java•ObjectOutputStream` that basically avoids writing the headers each time as far as I can tell, it's still kind of magic to me.
+It creates a class extending `ObjectOutputStream` that basically avoids writing the headers each time as far as I can tell, it's still kind of magic to me.

 ```java
 import java.io.DataOutputStream;